novajs/talks/speaker-primer.md

 We have over 1,000 members, but actual meetup sizes tend to be groups between 50 and 70.

-While our name is DCJS, we used to be DCjQuery, so our membership tends towards front end developers.
+While our name is NOVAJS, we used to be DCjQuery, so our membership tends towards front end developers.
 A more apt name would probably be the “DC Front-End Javascript users group,” but that’s such a mouthful!

 Group members’ experience is quite a range.
 It can run from the “I heard about this jQuery thing” crowd to the “I use nvm to switch between multiple versions of node” guys.
 You don’t have to appeal to every group of users - just make sure that you have interesting information in your talk that you would find valuable and folks will pick up what they can.